- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Leases

-The standard rental length in Bangkok is 12 months, but if expats get in touch with the owners directly, they may be willing to accept six-month leases.
+The standard rental length in Bangkok is 12 months, but if expats contact the owners directly, they may be willing to accept six-month leases.
 Depending on the type of accommodation, properties can be leased for much shorter durations.
+House hunters who sign a rental contract for three years or longer must note that the agreement must be registered with a local Thai land office.
+This will attract a lease registration fee of 1 percent of the total rental fee over the course of the agreement.

 Deposits

 Expats should be prepared to put down a deposit of two months’ rent.
 They are also often asked to pay their first month’s rent upfront.
-The landlord may deduct expenses from the deposit to cover the cost of repairing any damage to the property that may occur.
+Some landlords may require expats to pay several months of rent as a security deposit, but this is rare.
+If expats search hard enough, they can find a rental property that only requires one month of rent as a security deposit.

 Utilities